eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- LLVM, MLIR, or Python experience is a bonus.
 	- Experience with working on or contributing to a major machine learning framework such as TensorFlow, PyTorch, and/or ONNX/ONNXRuntime is a bonus.
 	- The estimated base salary range for this role to be performed in the US, regardless of the state, is $166,500.00 - $286,000.00 USD.
 The salary for the successful applicant will depend on a variety of permissible, non-discriminatory job-related factors, which include but are not limited to education, training, work experience, business needs, or market demands.
 This range may be modified in the future.
 The total compensation for a candidate will also include annual target bonus, equity, and benefits, with equity making up a significant portion of your total compensation.
++ Research Engineer, Superalignment
+	- OpenAI’s Superalignment Team is working on technical approaches to ensure that superintelligence–an AI system vastly smarter than humans–follows human intent.
+	- Through scientific experimentation, we explore the scalability of alignment techniques and identify potential breaking points.
+Our approach to alignment research includes a range of different projects; some of these will help us improve the alignment of our models and others will allow us to validate how aligned our models actually are:
+		* Scalable oversight: How can we best leverage AI systems to assist evaluation of other AI systems on difficult tasks?
+		* Generalization: Can we understand and control how our models generalize from easy tasks that humans can supervise to hard tasks that humans cannot?
+		* Automated interpretability: Can we use AI to explain how LLMs work internally?
+		* Robustness: How can we train our models to be aligned in worst-case situations?
+		* Adversarial testing: If we deliberately train deceptively aligned models as testbeds,  can our oversight techniques, interpretability tools, and evaluations detect this misalignment?
+	- We want to figure out how to spend vast amounts of compute to solve this problem, in particular by automating alignment research itself.
+	- We are seeking Research Engineers to help design and implement experiments for alignment research.
+	- Writing performant and clean code for ML training.
+	- Independently running and analyzing ML experiments to diagnose problems and understand which changes are real improvements.
+	- Writing clean non-ML code, for example when building interfaces to let workers interact with our models or pipelines for managing human data.
+	- Collaborating closely with a small team to balance the need for flexibility and iteration speed in research with the need for stability and reliability in a complex long-lived project.
+	- Understanding our high-level research roadmap to help plan and prioritize future experiments.
+	- Implement experiments to measure the effectiveness of scalable oversight techniques such as AI-assisted feedback and Debate
+	- Studying generalization to see when AI systems trained on easy problem can solve hard problems
+	- Managing large datasets from interpretability experiments and creating visualizations to explore interpretability data
+	- Investigating situations when training against a reward signal causes model outputs to deteriorate
+	- Exploring methods to understand and predict model behaviors, such as finding inputs causing anomalous circuits or catastrophic outputs
+	- Designing novel approaches for using LLMs in alignment research
+	- Are excited about OpenAI’s mission of building safe, universally beneficial AGI and are aligned with OpenAI’s charter
+	- Want to use your engineering skills to push the frontiers of what state-of-the-art language models can accomplish
+	- Possess a strong curiosity about aligning and understanding ML models, and are motivated to use your career to address this challenge
+	- Enjoy fast-paced, collaborative, and cutting-edge research environments
+	- Have experience implementing ML algorithms (e.g., PyTorch)
+	- Can develop data visualization or data collection interfaces (e.g., JavaScript, Python)
+	- Want to ensure that powerful AI systems stay under human control
 + skill set:
 	- Software Engineer Intern/Co-op (Winter 2024)
 	- This role is for students who are excited about building the next generation of machine learning models and NLP products.
 Our SWE roles can cover creating datasets for machine learning, scaling the pods to serve our API, or even building out new security features on our platform.
 We don't distinguish much between interns and full-time employees, and you’ll have plenty of opportunities to push code to production.
 You'll have full autonomy and ownership over high-impact work, and will be backed by the support of an incredible team or leaders & mentors.
 Join us at a pivotal moment, shape what we build, and wear multiple hats!